sureshm92/TestProject/README.md

 ##### 6) Login to community

-After import:

-- find contact "Joseph Davis PI And HCP" and login to community under this contact
-- switch to mode "View As Investigative Site" and press "I'm open to receive referrals"
-- switch to mode "View As Referring Provider Clinic" and press "Find Study Sites" then press "Find Study Sites" again and then press "Send Site Request"
-- switch to mode "View As Investigative Site" in navigation menu select "My Referring Clinics" press "Activate button"
-- switch to mode "View As Referring Provider Clinic" press "Medical record review"

-Or you can just change:

-- SS Override Status to "Accepted"
+- Open Study Site for edit and change Override Status to "Accepted"
-- HCPE Stats to "Activated"
+- Open HCP Enrollment for edit and change Stats to "Activated"
-- and then login as "Joseph Davis PI And HCP" to community
+- Login to community under PI User, HCP user or Participant user on your choice

 ## Dev, Build and Test